DionKill/ps4-linux-tutorial/docs/setup.md

 - A computer
 - An internet connection
 - (Optional) - one or more USB drives
-	- If you want to install to an external drive, you can use a USB pendrive, but it's recommend to have a SATA SSD and a SATA to USB adapter (preferrably one that supports UAS).
+	- If you want to install to an external drive, you can use a USB pendrive or HDD, but it's recommend to have a SATA SSD and a SATA to USB adapter (preferrably one that supports UAS).

 ## Storage devices to install to
 Before we talk about anything, you must choose now a method of installation.